Lukas Franks PI

 “He is Ritter, Ritter Beck.”

-I entered the name on my app and specified a hundred kilometer radius.
+Drax said two.
+I entered the name on my app and specified a hundred-kilometer radius.
 Five Ritter Beck holos appeared floating above my desk.

 “Is he one of these?”
 I asked.

-Foppish Thin White Duke, down to the Gauloises.
+Foppish Thin White Duke, down to the gold Rolex and a pack of Gauloises.
 Tasteful perfect make-up.
 Stunning delicate features—handsome, if not downright beautiful.
 A chip sparkled on his temple.
 Conspicuous Switch bling, like Drax.

 “Now, just to clarify, would Ritter be a business partner, or a significant other partner?”

-“Business, strictly business.
-You see Mr. Lukas man, the thing is, I am a software developer and I work with Ritter.
-He is brilliant, absolutely totally brilliant.
-His grasp of fractal programming is unbelievable.”
+“Business, strictly business, Mr. Lukas man.
+You see the thing is, I am a software developer and I work with Ritter.
+He is brilliant, totally brilliant in fractal programming.
+His grasp of Mandelbrot set software mapping is absolutely unbelievable.”

-I had no idea what the hell fractal programming was.
-But if Ritter was a programmer, unlike Drax, he was no geeky nerd.
-He was a beguiling ultraKool fashionista.
+I had no idea what the hell fractal programming was, let alone Mandelbrot set software mapping.
+But if Ritter was a programmer, unlike Drax, he certainly didn’t look like a geeky nerd.
+He looked like some ultraKool fashionista.

 “You said you last saw him when he left the loft.
 Whose loft is this?”